Ultrasound From £350

 What is an Ultrasound Scan?

-Our ultrasound scan equipment in London uses high frequency sound waves which are directed into the body, traveling through soft tissue and fluids, these are reflected back to a scanner to create an image.
+An ultrasound scan uses high frequency sound waves which are directed into the body, travelling through soft tissue and fluids; these are reflected back to a scanner to create an image.
 Different parts of the body can be examined in this way, such as the stomach, liver, heart, tendons, muscles, joints and blood vessels.
 As ultrasound uses no radiation, only sound waves, it is completely safe and obstetric sonography – or ultrasound – is frequently used to check the baby in the womb.

 This quick and painless method of scanning enables doctors to diagnose and monitor a variety of diseases of internal organs, including female pelvic organs such as the uterus, Fallopian tubes and ovaries.
 The procedure is so harmless with no side effects that it is routinely used during pregnancy.